-The gaming industry includes [IEEE80211RTA] real-time mobile gaming, wireless console gaming and cloud gaming.
+The gaming industry includes [IEEE80211RTA] real-time mobile gaming, wireless console gaming, wireless gaming controllers and cloud gaming.
+Note that they are not mutually exclusive (e.g., a console can connect wirelessly to the Internet to play a cloud game).
 For RAW, wireless console gaming is the most relevant one.
-We next summarize the three:
+We next summarize the four:

 Real-time Mobile Gaming: Different from traditional games, real time mobile gaming is very sensitive to network latency and stability.
 The mobile game can connect multiple players together in a single game session and exchange data messages between game server and connected players.
 Real-time means the feedback should present on screen as users operate in game.
 For good game experience, the end-to-end (E2E) latency plus game servers processing time must be the same for all players and should not be noticeable as the game is played.
+RAW technologies might help in keeping latencies low on the wireless segments of the communication.

-Wireless Console Gaming: Playing online on a console has 2 types of internet connectivity, which is either wired or Wi-Fi.
-Most of the gaming consoles today support Wi-Fi 5.
-But Wi-Fi has an especially bad reputation among the gaming community.
+Wireless Console Gaming: while gamers may use a physical console, interactions with a remote server may be required for online games.
+Most of the gaming consoles today support Wi-Fi 5, but may benefit from a scheduled access with Wi-Fi 6 in the future.
+Previous Wi-Fi versions have an especially bad reputation among the gaming community.
 The main reasons are high latency, lag spikes, and jitter.